 In order to ensure that the ICT service delivers solutions on time and is able to support those solutions, a series of internal service level targets are in place.
 These targets are used to ensure openness and transparency exists.
-Monthly reports are sent to the General Management Team (GMT) and are considered by the programme board.
+Monthly reports are seen by a member of GMT.